aymericbeaumet/aymericbeaumet/README.md

-### Welcome to my profile :bow:

-:wave: My name's Aymeric, I'm a Software Engineer from France which is lucky enough to live from his passion.
+:wave: My name's Aymeric, I'm a Software Engineer which is lucky enough to live from his passion.

 🔭 My day-to-day job involves working on Infrastructure and Backend systems (Go, Rust, Kubernetes).